-Advice service: Freephone 0808 801 0525 Rethink is a national organisation for people affected by a mental health condition.
-They produce useful information about benefits.
+Advice service: Freephone 0808 801 0525 Rethink is a national charity that supports people affected by mental illness.
+They offer practical advice on things like the Mental Health Act, community care, benefits, and living with a mental health condition.
+Their website also includes helpful information about benefits.